djjudas21/puppet-winbind/README.md

 ## Limitations

-Written for CentOS 5 and 6, not tested on other platforms.
+Written for CentOS 5 and 6 with Samba 3.x. not tested on other platforms.
 If your distro is not in the list but you know it works, let me know and I'll update the list.
 If the module needs some extra work to enable support for your distro, send a patch!